adelineagus/my-notetaker/README.md

   - [Questions](#questions)

   ## Installation
   Clone repo, download node, and use express.js.
-In addition heroku needs to be installed to deploy app.
+In addition, heroku needs to be installed to deploy app.

   Run npm i to install packages needed.

   Repo: https://github.com/adelineagus/my-notetaker

   ## Usage
-  In terminal, run node server.js, choose options presented and answers questions from command line
+  In terminal, run npm i and node server.js.
+Go to localhost:3001 in browser to use the application.

   Screenshot first-section: [link](./images/landingpage.png)